ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/01-terminology.md

 another is the significance of order of siblings.
 Consider the two examples: In the file system, the order of children of a node seems irrelevant.
 In the syntax tree, order matters, there is a big difference between $a<3$ and $3<a$ after all.

+If order of children is important, it makes sense to define a tree node to consist of a value and a list of children.
+This list can be an array-based list or a linked list or even a dynamic function generating the children on demand.
+The only thing we assume is that it follows the **List** ADT, as described in @sec:general-lists.

+    datatype TreeNode of T:
+        value: T                    // This is the value of the node
+        children: List of TreeNode  // All children of the node